iterative/dvc.org/content/docs/command-reference/move.md

 # move

-Rename a file or a directory and modify the corresponding `.dvc` file (see `dvc add`) to reflect the change.
-If the file or directory has the same name as the `.dvc` file, it also renames it.
+Rename a file or directory tracked with a `.dvc` file, and modify the `.dvc` file to reflect the change.
+The `.dvc` file is renamed if the file or directory has the same base name (typical).

 ## Synopsis